AdaptRetail/animation-framework/README.md

 properties are added to it.
 This is to make it posible to wait for resources to load and alter the timeline length without the TimelineMax skipping it.

+Each parent timeline will wait for every child to notify when it is done.
+Then it will notify its parent that it is done.
+This process will bubble up until its main timeline, then it will add All into TimelineMax and run.

 An example of a resource it to wait for a video to load to get it length.
 You cannot alter the timlines duration after it is added to another timeline in GSAP.